aaif/project-proposals/governance/project-lifecycle-policy.md

 * Document that it is being used successfully in production at a wide scale, and are in the Technical Committee’s judgment,  in quality and scope to the AAIF’s mission.
 * Demonstrate an appropriate ongoing flow of commits and merged contributions.
 * Demonstrate that the current level of community participation is sufficient to meet the goals outlined in the growth plan.
-* Receive an absolute majority vote (\>50%) of the Technical Committee to be admitted to Growth Stage, subject to final approval of the Governing Board by an absolute majority vote (\>50%) of the Governing Board.
+* Receive an absolute majority vote (\>50%) of the Technical Committee to be admitted to Growth Stage, subject to final approval of the Governing Board.

 Since these metrics can vary significantly depending on a project's type, scope, and size, the Technical Committee has final judgment on the level of activity that is adequate to meet these criteria.